Hepatitis B Screening

 Depending on the type of hepatitis virus, there are different ways that people can acquire hepatitis.
 In the United States, the main ways that people contract hepatitis are:

-The hepatitis A virus is excreted in feces and transmitted by ingesting contaminated food or water.
+The hepatitis A virus is excreted in feces and transmitted by ingesting contaminated food (especially raw seafood) or water.
 An infected person can transmit hepatitis to others if they do not follow sanitary precautions, such as thoroughly washing hands before food preparation.

 People can become infected with hepatitis A by: